Visit Metelkova Ljubljana for a unique experience

 What is Metelkova Ljubljana?

 Metelkova is an autonomous culture zone often compared to Christiania in Copenhagen.
 It’s a former military barracks.
-An alternative zone within the city, just five minutes walk from Ljubljana’s city centre.
+An alternative zone within the city, just five minutes walk from Ljubljana’s city center.

 Originally built in 1911 by the Austro-Hungarian Army, the site was vacated in 1991 when Slovenia gained independence from Yugoslavia.